Design For Good

 Deliverables: High-Fidelity Responsive Wireframes and a Research Presentation

-Moses a school proprietor in Wakiso, Uganda who operates a low-cost private school, wants to participate n Opportunity International's
+Moses, a school proprietor in Wakiso, Uganda, who operates a low-cost private school, wants to participate in Opportunity International's EduQuality program.
+So what is the design question?

-We were tasked to envision a solution that involves strategies or integration of cost-effective technology which could:
+We were tasked to envision a solution that involves strategies or integration of cost-effective technology, which could:

 •Improve teacher professional development & retention